Managing Migraine During Pregnancy

 If non-pharmacologic treatment is not sufficient to prevent migraines during pregnancy, then the beta-blockers such as labetolol and propanolol are sometimes used.
 A brief course of an oral prednisone can be useful in some cases to “break” a prolonged migraine attack.

 Drugs to avoid for prevention during migraine include

 - Topamax (recent association with increased risk of cleft palate)

 - ACE inhibitors and ARB’s (both types of blood pressure medications)

-In summary, there are many treatment options for the pregnant female who is suffering with migraines.
-Keeping a healthy life-style and being aware of non-pharmacologic treatment options such as acupuncture and biofeedback can help lessen the need for prescription medications.
+In summary, there are many treatment options for the pregnant female who is suffering with migraine.
+Keeping a healthy lifestyle and being aware of non-pharmacologic treatment options such as acupuncture and biofeedback can help lessen the need for prescription medications.